rodralez/NaveGo/README.md

 [![Releases](https://img.shields.io/badge/release-v0.8.0--alpha-green.svg?style=plastic)](https://github.com/rodralez/NaveGo/releases) [![DOI](https://zenodo.org/badge/12745155.svg)](https://zenodo.org/badge/latestdoi/12745155)

-NaveGo: an open-source MATLAB/GNU Octave toolbox for simulating integrated navigation systems and performing inertial sensors profiling analysis.
+NaveGo: an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis.

 ## Features

 Main features of NaveGo are:

-* Simulation of an inertial navigation system (INS).
+* Processing of an inertial navigation system (INS).

-* Simulation of a loosely-coupled integrated navigation system (INS/GPS).
+* Processing of a loosely-coupled integrated navigation system (INS/GPS).

-* Implementation of the Allan variance procedure in order to characterize typical errors of an IMU.
+* Implementation of the Allan variance procedure to characterize inertial sensors' typical errors.

-* Simulation of IMU sensors (in a very early stage).
+* Simulation of inertial sensors (in a very early stage).

 ## How to cite this work

-Rodrigo Gonzalez (2016).
-NaveGo: an open-source MATLAB/GNU Octave toolbox for simulating integrated navigation systems and performing inertial sensors profiling analysis. http://doi.org/10.5281/zenodo.165125.
+Rodrigo Gonzalez, Carlos Catania, and Paolo Dabove (2016).
+NaveGo: an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis. http://doi.org/10.5281/zenodo.165125.
 URL: https://github.com/rodralez/NaveGo/.

 ## Contributions

 We are looking for contributors for NaveGo!
-Since integrated navigation is a topic used in several fields (Geomatics, Geology, Mobile Mapping, Autonomous Driving) we hope other communities than the navigation community compromise and contribute with this open-source project.
+Since integrated navigation is a topic used in several fields (Geomatics, Geology, Mobile Mapping, Autonomous Driving, even Veterinary) we hope other communities than the navigation community compromise and contribute with this open-source project.

 You can contribute in many ways: